arungudelli/angularjswiki/content/en/fontawesome/fa-address-book.md

-## Rotate Address Book Icon using fa-rotate-x
+## Rotate fa-address-book Icon using fa-rotate-x
 To rotate the font awesome icon fa-address-book, Use fa-rotate-x class

 Where 'x' represents degree of rotation.